Schmavery/obsidian-icloud-contacts-sync/MAKING_OF.md

 # Intro

 Recently I've been getting into using [Obsidian](https://obsidian.md/) to record and organize things in my life.
-It's a pretty great set of features, with an open-source codebase, flat file storage format and very extensible.
+It's a pretty great set of features, flat file storage format and very extensible.
 I have a folder called "people" where I store notes about people in my life, to help me remember simple things like birthdays, where people work etc. At some point, I realized that there was a decent a mount of duplicated information between Obsidian and my iPhone contacts and started looking for plugins to help unify them.
 Surprisingly, I didn't find any.

 > Ideally, I'd like to populate relevant frontmatter (Obsidian metadata in the YAML format) into a note for each person in my contacts, creating a note if the person doesn't already have one.
 Existing note content and unrelated frontmatter tags should be preserved.